• Skip to primary navigation

 The prognosis is worse in more severe cases of infant brain damage.
 Many of these children will live with the consequences for the rest of their lives.

 Severe brain damage can lead to conditions like cerebral palsy, autism, epilepsy, and severe cognitive disability.
-Treatments and interventions are proven to help improve symptoms, but they cannot reverse all the damage.
+Treatments and interventions are proven to help improve symptoms, but cannot reverse all the damage.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area